 Debra Fredenburg, LCSW

 Debra is the APAC Family Therapist in Mobile.
 She has a Master in Social Work and is a certified as a Trauma and Loss Consultant and School Specialist.
+She is trained in adoption competency having completed C.A.S.E's TAC training program in 2019.
 Debra has worked as an administrator of non-profit programs and has extensive experience working with family and children providing individual, family and group clinical services as well as in crisis intervention, assessment services, screening for psychiatric hospitalizations, and educational instruction.
 Throughout her career she has worked collaboratively with social service agencies, the court system, schools and medical providers.